 Make sure to always dilute them with a carrier oil before putting them on your skin!

 Use Natural Moisturisers Such as Water And Aloe Vera

-Natural moisturisers such as Aloe Vera are very gentle and kind to the hair and scalp as they are chemical free.
+Natural moisturizers such as Aloe Vera are very gentle and kind to the hair and scalp as they are chemical-free.